QuantEcon/lecture-source-py/source/rst/inventory_dynamics.rst

         \end{cases}

-In what follows, we will assume that :math:`q` is lognormal, so that
+In what follows, we will assume that each :math:`D_t` is lognormal, so that

 .. math::